heini208/fault_detector_spot/documentation/System_Design.md

       and lets external tools reason about “where the robot can go” and “where it can relocalize” without inspecting internal SLAM data structures.
 - **Use RTAB‑Map and Nav2 as “replaceable” components**
   The mapping and navigation stack is wired so that:
-    - RTAB‑Map could, in principle, be replaced by a lidar‑based SLAM system once a lidar is available, and
+    - RTAB‑Map could, in principle, be replaced by a LiDAR‑based SLAM system once a LiDAR is available, and
     - Nav2 parameters and controllers are configured via external YAML and launch files.
       This aligns with the project’s research nature: the design should survive changes in SLAM or navigation backends with minimal impact on the Behaviour Tree and command layer.